fallen-icarus/cardano-loans/README.md

     - `offerDeposit` > 0
     - `offerExpiration` == `Nothing` or `Just x` where `x` > 0
 - All outputs with beacons must contain exactly the principle for the loan + the offer deposit amount of ADA.
-No extraneous assets are allowed (ada is always allowed).
+No extraneous assets are allowed.
-- All outputs with beacons must go to loan address using a valid staking credential.
+- All outputs with beacons must go to a loan address using a valid staking credential.
 - The staking credential in the `CreateCloseOrUpdateOffer` redeemer must approve the transaction, in the way that matches the prefix for the Lender ID: pubkeys must sign and staking scripts must be executed.